missionpinball/mpf-docs/install/mac.rst

 Here is the quick version:

 1. If you do not have Python, install Python 3.9.13 from python.org.
-If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one. (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg)
+If you have an M1/M2 Mac, be sure to get the Universal installer, not the Intel one. (https://www.python.org/ftp/python/3.9.13/python-3.9.13-macos11.pkg) Choose the default installation location.
+If you want to install to a custom location, remember that location for Step 5.

 2. Install Homebrew (https://brew.sh/).
 This will also install the Xcode command line tools if you don't have them.
 A lot of stuff will scroll by and it might take awhile.